 \section{Summary and outlooks}

-We have developed an \textit{ab initio} method based on Wannier function for simulating weak-field BPVE and LHG in solids.
+We have developed an \textit{ab initio} method based on Wannier functions for simulating weak-field BPVE and LHG in solids.
 The method is of great predictive power and widely applicable to semiconductors and metals with arbitrary band structures for both linearly and circularly polarized light.
-We demonstrated its power through its applications into the simulations of (S)LPGE, (S)CPGE and LHG in various types of systems.
+We have demonstrated its power through its applications into the simulations of (S)LPGE, (S)CPGE and LHG in various types of systems.

-This method has the potential to be greatly improved in various directions, such as: (i) By introducing a static electric field, which can be done straightforwardly, the so-called jerk current\cite{fregoso2018jerk} can be simulated. (ii) The scattering term within RTA with a global constant relaxation time $\tau=1/\Gamma$ can be replaced by the fully \textit{ab initio} sophisticated scattering terms developed in our previous works\cite{xu2023ab,xu2021ab}, so that the energy-, ${\bf k}$- and transition-resolved relaxation and decoherence are accurately considered.
-This generation may have important effects on quantized CPGE, which is predicted within RTA with a global $\tau$. (iii) By solving the density matrix non-perturbatively via real-time dynamics, the photocurrent at stronger fields can be simulated.
+This method has the potential to be greatly improved in various directions, such as: (i) By introducing a static electric field, which can be done straightforwardly, the so-called jerk current\citep{fregoso2018jerk} can be simulated. (ii) The scattering term within the RTA with a global constant relaxation time $\tau=1/\Gamma$ can be replaced by the fully \textit{ab initio} sophisticated scattering term developed in our previous works\citep{xu2023ab,xu2021ab}, so that the energy-, ${\bf k}$- and transition-resolved relaxation and decoherence are properly considered.
+This generation may have important effects on quantized CPGE, which is predicted within the RTA with a global constant $\tau$. (iii) By solving the density matrix non-perturbatively via real-time dynamics, the photocurrent at stronger fields can be simulated.